pnwairfire/bluesky-web/README.md

 ### POST /api/v1/run/emissions/

+This API runs bluesky from ingestion through emissions.
-This API requires posted JSON with two possible top level keys - 'fire_information', and 'config'.
+It requires posted JSON with two possible top level keys - 'fire_information', and 'config'.
 The 'fire_information' key is required, and it lists the one or more fires to process.
 The 'config' key is optional, and it specifies configuration data and other control parameters.

 #### Request